-“We’ve got all kinds of objections to that because they aren’t letting [Belfiore] go back in and testify [before the new grad jury],” Liotti added.
-“They’re just using the minutes and I’ve objected to that, for a variety of legal reasons.”
+“We’ve got all kinds of objections to that,” Liotti said of the possibility of another indictment, “because they aren’t letting [Belfiore] go back in and testify [before the new grand jury].
+They’re just using the minutes, and I’ve objected to that for a variety of legal reasons.”

+Reached for comment on June 16, Gatz said she remained confident in the government’s case against Belfiore.
 “It’s a procedural dismissal,” she said.
 “It was not dismissed on the merits, so we will be re-presenting to the grand jury next week.”

 Salvatore Badala, of Napoli Skolnik, the law firm representing Nassau County, said on Monday that by naming Belfiore in the Nassau suit, the county is making it clear that “doctors are part of the problem as well.”